Title: | Using CF-Compliant Calendars with Climate Projection Data |

 outside of the range of specified years.

-The factor, or factors in the list, have attributes 'period', 'epoch' and
+The factor, or factors in the list, have attributes 'period', 'era' and

 argument.

-Attribute 'epoch' indicates the number of years that are included in the
+Attribute 'era' indicates the number of years that are included in the

 , but with offsets

-corresponding to the mid-point of non-epoch factor levels; if the epoch
+corresponding to the mid-point of non-era factor levels; if the era

 .